gansel51/appear-online/README.md

 ## Requirements

-### Windows or Linux

-The requirements for use are included in the `requirements.txt` file.
-The command `pip install -r requirements.txt` from the root of the project will install all necessary python libraries in the current environment.
+Users should install the requirements by installing their operating system's `requirements.txt` file.
+This can be done via the command `pip install -r mac-requirements.txt`.
+Supported operating systems are MacOS, Windows, and Linux.

-### MacOS
+### MacOS Security and Privacy Settings

-The requirements for use are included in the `mac-requirements.txt` file.
-MacOS users may need to install each requirement in the specified order using the command `pip install X`, where `X` is the requirement.
-Finding a workaround to improve ease of use on MacOS is high priority for the project maintainers.

-During the first run of this project, MacOS users may be prompted to allow accesibility access to their IDE or terminal.
+MacOS users may initially be prompted to allow accesibility access to their IDE or terminal.
 For this project to work, accessibility must be granted.
+To do so, go to System Preferences -> Security & Privacy -> Accessibility and add the IDE or terminal you are using to run the program.
+This will only need to be done once per application used.

 ## Use